sepbx/hass-music-assistant/README.md

 - Keeps track of the entire music library in a compact database
 - All media players available in Home Assistant that support streaming from an url are supported, which is basically almost all targets.
 - Gapless, crossfade and volume normalization support for all players.
-- Truly hassle free streaming of your favorite music to players, no advanced knowledge required.
+- Truly hassle free streaming of your favourite music to players, no advanced knowledge required.
 - Rich User interface (Progressive Web App) hosted as panel directly in the Home Assistant user interface.

 ---